We work with patients with a variety of conditions to help them manage their pain.

 The goals of pain management therapy are to help children:

-- Decrease pain
+- Decrease and manage pain

 - Return to prior level of function

 In addition to the outpatient services provided in the Johns Hopkins All Children’s Child Development and Rehabilitation Center and our Outpatient Care locations, we also work with the physicians in the pain management clinic to provide inpatient services as needed.

 First discuss your concerns with your child’s pediatrician or specialty care provider.
 A prescription from your child’s physician for “physical or occupational therapy evaluation and treatment” is needed before your child can begin therapy for pain management.

 Once you have a prescription, or if you have questions about the program, call 727-767-7272.
 You can also request an appointment online.